bhopavai/NexGen-Design-Solution/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: ''
-    text: >
+    text: >+

-      At **NexGen Design Solution**, we focus on creating user-friendly and scalable SaaS product designs that drive engagement and support your business growth.
-With expertise in tools like Figma and Spline, we turn your ideas into intuitive, impactful solutions tailored to meet your goals and enhance user satisfaction.
+      **Aminul Islam** is a dedicated UI/UX designer and the visionary behind NexGen Design Solution.
+With expertise in Figma and Spline, Aminul specializes in crafting intuitive and scalable SaaS product designs that solve real-world problems.
+Passionate about user-centered design, he is committed to helping businesses achieve success through innovative digital experiences.

     actions:
       - label: Get started
         url: /